ivantang/assignment2/README.md

 <script src="http://ece.ubc.ca/~gpli/CPEN400A/hw2/test.js" type="text/javascript"></script>
 ```
 Once you add the above scripts, the testing automatically starts when page is loaded.
 Watch out the alert messages which tells you any missing components/functionalites.
 You are responsible for ensuring that all the functionalities above are implemented correctly - the tests are only there to help you.
 We reserve the right to test your code with other test cases than the above.

+## Code Quality
+You should ensure that your JavaScript code follows the best practices around variable naming, variable placement, modularization (dividing long code blocks into smaller functions) and comments (at the minimum, describing what each function does).
+Your code will be assessed for code quality during marking.

 ## Submission instructions: